1. Introduction

 To make Ansible playbooks more efficient when managing a large number of systems, you can:

-• Break down playbooks into smaller, reusable roles.
+- Break down playbooks into smaller, reusable roles.

-• Use asynchronous tasks to allow Ansible to move on to other tasks while long-running tasks complete in the background.
+- Use asynchronous tasks to allow Ansible to move on to other tasks while long-running tasks complete in the background.

-• Leverage strategy: free to allow hosts to run at their own pace instead of waiting for the slowest one.
+to allow hosts to run at their own pace instead of waiting for the slowest one. - Employ conditional execution with

-• Employ conditional execution with when statements to skip unnecessary tasks.
+statements to skip unnecessary tasks. - Use

-• Use ansible-pull when appropriate, to invert the architecture and have nodes pull their configurations.
+when appropriate, to invert the architecture and have nodes pull their configurations. - Optimize gathering facts or disable them if they’re not needed.

-• Utilize dynamic inventories to manage hosts efficiently and on-demand.
+- Utilize dynamic inventories to manage hosts efficiently and on-demand.

 Q20.
 How can you incorporate testing into your Ansible playbook development workflow?
 (Testing & Quality Assurance)